Physicist91/uwhpsc/notes/classnotes.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Contents of class notes for AMath 483/583 -- Coursera Edition
+Class notes for UW HPSC -- Coursera Edition
 ==============================================================

-Skip to... :ref:`technical_topics` ... :ref:`applications`
+The table of contents is along the right margin.

-:ref:`toc_condensed`
+Skip to... :ref:`technical_topics`

 .. _course_materials: